gpasm/express-navbar/README.md

 # Express Navbar

-once you've downloaded these files, open your terminal and cd to its folder
+Once you've downloaded these files, open your terminal and cd to its folder

 Enter npm init -y